 - While serving later, reheat by baking in an oven for about 5 to 10 minutes at 175 degrees Celsius (350 degrees Fahrenheit).

-This gobi 65 recipe from the blog archives (December 2015) has been republished and updated on 27 May 2021.
+This gobi 65 recipe from the blog archives first published in December 2015 has been republished and updated on 27 May 2021.